apjanke/octave-tablicious/README.md

 ## License

+Tablicious is mostly GNU GPL v3, with some other Free and Open Source licensed code redistributed with it.
+I believe this is all compatible with redistribution as a GNU GPL licensed package, but I am not a lawyer.

 The main code of Tablicious is licensed under the GNU GPL version 3.
+See the `LICENSE` file.

-(See the `LICENSE` file.)
-It also redistributes files licensed under the Unicode License Agreement - Data Files and Software.
-(See the `LICENSE-Unicode` file.)
+The date/time portion of Tablicious includes some Unicode data files licensed under the Unicode License Agreement - Data Files and Software license.
+See the `LICENSES/LICENSE-Unicode` file.

+The test suite contains some files, specifically some table-related tests in `inst/t` using MP-Test, which are BSD 3-clause licensed.
+See the `LICENSES/LICENSE-MATPOWER` file.

+The Fisher Iris dataset is Public Domain.

 ## Author and Acknowledgments